yjyuwisely/MovieSense_NLP/README.md

 <br>

 ### Optional: Setting up a virtual environment

 While the project runs without a virtual environment, it's recommended to use one for isolation:

-1. Install **virtualenv** if you haven't:
+1. Install `virtualenv` if you haven't:
    `pip install virtualenv`
 2. Clone the repository:
    `git clone https://github.com/yjyuwisely/MovieSense_NLP.git`
+3. Navigate to the project directory:
+   `cd MovieSense_NLP`
-3. Create a virtual environment:
+4. Create a virtual environment:
    `virtualenv .env`
-4. Activate the virtual environment:
+5. Activate the virtual environment:
    - On macOS and Linux:
      `source .env/bin/activate`
    - On Windows:
      `.\.env\Scripts\activate`

+6. Follow steps 2 to 5 in the [Installation section](#installation) to navigate to `src`, install the required packages, and run the application.

-5. When you're done working on the project, you can deactivate the virtual environment:
+7. When you're done working on the project, you can deactivate the virtual environment:
    `deactivate`
 <br>

 ## Usage
 1. <b>Sentiment Analysis:</b> Reviews are categorised into 'positive' or 'negative' using the DistilBERT model (`distilbert-base-uncased-finetuned-sst-2-english`) and represented with emojis.<br>